MurathanKurfali/scene_segmentation/README.md

 ### How to run

 The easist way to run our model on your data is through Docker.
-Please put the novels you want segmented into the "data/test" directory following  [the shared task's JSON format] http://lsx-events.informatik.uni-wuerzburg.de/stss-2021/task.html).
+Please put the novels you want segmented into the "data/test" directory following  [the shared task's JSON format](http://lsx-events.informatik.uni-wuerzburg.de/stss-2021/task.html).

 Then you can simply build & run the docker image using the code below:
 ```